LakeinLove/Mage-The-Awakening/Magic/The Paths/Thyrsus.md

 [[Seers of the Throne]]:\
 If the [[Lie]]’s a prison (such a biased term — call it a habitat) then it ought to be a controlled environment.
 The [[Seers of the Throne|Seers]]’ Stewards keep [[Sleepers]] semi-domesticated.
 It’s a complex job utilizing a thousand delicate tactics.
 Make the environment too safe, and [[Sleepers]] unite, share their knowledge, and replace the survival urge with the drive for enlightenment.
 Threaten them to excess, and they might [[Awakening|Awaken]] out of pure desperation.
 They need a little hunger and fear of the dark to keep them home, safe, and confined to little dreams.
 Two [[Peoples/Exarchs|Exarchs]] help them preserve the balance of fear and comfort: the Nemesis of [[Spirit]], which maintains fear of the unknown, and the Raptor of Life who tempts [[Sleepers]] to trust instinct over free will.

+---

+## Thyrsus Stories

+Magic’s the flesh of the universe.
+We eat its meat, drink its blood, and caress it under the Moon.
+We are Hermits, but never alone.

+We Awaken between gods and beasts and, peering into their realms, see that they’re masks on the same face, rooms in a common lodge.
+We walk the Singing Stone between; we’re the singers and the song.

+We don’t matter to them except as prey, or because we bring cars that hit them and cats they snatch.
+That’s where it ends, usually.
+Look into my eyes.
+You’re thinking of a little man lurking in there, wondering if he wants to fuck, if he’s lying to you, if he’s happy or sad.\
+My thoughts matter to you.

+But they don’t give a shit about our thoughts; they operate according to older laws.\
+Ecologies.\
+Hungers.\
+Basic fears.\
+Those work just fine.

+Before they took your partner you assumed they can’t think at all, but you know better now, don’t you?
+They just don’t bother with our motives, the little people inside, unless somebody gives them the idea.\
+Unless I give them the idea.

+That’s the difference between a hunter and a murderer.
+That’s the difference between you having an accident and me getting revenge.

+### Who Are They

+He’s a Shaman who crawls the World Tree, climbs Kunlun and follows a song from world to world.
+Lonely but never isolated, he’s set apart by his duty: to speak to humans and spirits; tell each side what the other wants; and, when necessary, bring angry gods to heel.\
+The last part breaks his life’s symmetry.
+He’s from a world of flesh, not ephemera, and that’s where his final loyalties lie.
+Nevertheless, he sees the shared pulse of mortal and ephemeral life.\
+He sings its music.\
+He could even get lost in it to be reborn an Ecstatic, a living example of simple, forgotten truths.
+Followers of the Path often tread between these extremes along the living axis mundi that binds diverse realms and states of being.

+His soul erases the divisions that cut others in two.
+Others aren’t so lucky.
+The border makes them bleed.
+A Thyrsus heals or buries them as his conscience demands.

+They say all kinds of nonsense about stone circles, but you never cared.
+Farmers drag rocks from their fields, pile them in one place and leave a spot to build a fire.
+Everything else is superstitious bullshit.

+You had one of them out near the soybeans, with eight pretty black stones and the fire pit you’d use for parties.
+You found a ninth when you bought the adjoining plot — it made sense to add them to the rest.\
+Then your crops died.\
+Your cattle vanished.\
+Insurance wouldn’t cover it because, like you, they didn’t know what the hell was going on.

+But farmers help each other.
+They knew a woman who’d find the best spots for wells and warn them when a bad batch of feed came in.

+You paid cash; she went right to the stones.\
+After that it got hazy for you.\
+You woke from dreams of teeth and screaming cattle in your own bed, but she was there.
+Her first words were “Get a wheelbarrow,” and she told you where to put the stones back.

+That’s the terror of only knowing half the world, but when you see the rest your fear turns to ecstasy, even though it never gets any less dangerous.

+### Three Thyrsus

+Born Amy Wu, Nine Fox Thunder Awakened within the Heavenly Masters Taoist sect.
+After training as an exorcist, ascetic, and martial artist at Wudang, she joined the Guardians of the Veil, but only completed its immoral initiations out of respect for a grandfather who’d served that Order.

+She never forgot that she had Awakened to serve Xi Wangmu, Queen of the West: a goddess of vitality who ancient oracle bones also called the tiger-fanged spirit of pestilence.
+She’s left that Order behind to concentrate on Taoist sorcery: a so-called “Nameless Order".\
+Two pupils study under her, and her fox familiar serves as Xi Wangmu’s emissary.

+---

+Despite exercising Guardian subtlety in other arenas, Marple indulges a bit of Anglophilia in her appearance and Shadow Name while she investigates murders for her Order and her Legacy, the Eleventh Question.

+The thirty-something Marple was born to Chinese immigrants in Seattle, but dresses like a spinster aunt from the 1930s.
+She visualizes the Primal Wild through the lens of antique British Imperialism: polite relationships that hide vicious predation.\
+Marple is especially good at rousing the spirits of manufactured things to bear witness.
+To honour her ephemeral allies she takes her tea with them, sharing fine conversation and occasionally, very rare meat.

+---

+He implied he was a cannibal, but most of Boston’s Awakened were content to think of the Nemean as the son of a bitch who held Boston’s Hierarchy, and bullied unity out of that city of rivals.\
+His own [[Silver Ladder]] imprisoned him in Astral dreams for unspecified “moral crimes,” but he escaped before they could pry his motives and secrets from him.

+The Nemean Awakened after being beaten half to death by outlaw bikers.
+The Primal Wild taught him he was an apex predator in the making.
+He’s the lion who eats his rivals’ cubs, the king with the bloody sceptre.
+But a lion needs his pride, and he finds himself a fugitive from those he ruled.

+He forms and abandons cults around himself as something in him whispers of a need to evolve further, and at last synthesize his humanity with his pure, Ecstatic desire to dominate.